 Practice recovering from a fall.
 The act of getting up while wearing snowshoes can be a cumbersome process.
-It doesn't happen a lot, but girls can fall down when snowshoeing, most often on descents.
-Have girls practice getting back up from the ground.
+It doesn't happen a lot, but you can fall down when snowshoeing, most often on descents.
+Have Girl Scouts practice getting back up from the ground.